shae-sims/MyBlog/_posts/2024-11-05-how-to-athletes.md

 driver.get(url)
 ```

  This website is special because it doesn't change the url when the year changes for the table.
 The default for the website is 2024, but we want to scrap the year 2023.
-To change the year we will need to use another special feature in selenium that allows us to click on items on the webpage.
+To change the year, we will need to use another special feature in selenium that allows us to click on items on the webpage.
 First, the website needs to be completely loaded, for this we will use the WebDriverWait funtion.
 Then we will click the area that shows the season.
-Next we will tell it wich year would like to select and then click on that one as well. *If you want to look at different years you can just change where is says 2023 to the year you would like to look at.*
+Next, we will tell it which year to select and then click on that one as well. *If you want to look at different years you can just change where it says 2023 to be the year you would like to look at.*

  ```
 wait = WebDriverWait(driver, 10)